poweruptime/poweruptime/infrastructure/README.md

    - No duplicate accounts: the same E-Mail always maps to one user.

 2. Feature Parity

-   - Users who sign up or log in via OAuth2 have exactly the same capabilities as those who register via the dashboard:
+   Users who sign up or log in via OAuth2 have exactly the same capabilities as those who register via the dashboard:
    - Deactivate/reactivate accounts
-   - Set up MFA (note:
+   - Set up MFA
      - OAuth2 login skips MFA,
-     - but MFA still applies when logging in with E-Mail & password)
+     - but MFA still applies when logging in with E-Mail & password
    - Reset password
-   - Change password (the initial password for an OAuth2-only user is randomly generated behind the scenes)
+   - Change password (the initial password for an user registered/created via OAuth2 user is randomly generated behind the scenes)
    - Join teams
    - Be granted admin rights

 3. Limitations
-   - With OAuth2 enabled, users cannot change their E-Mail address (this restriction applies instance-wide to all users).
+   - With OAuth2 is enabled, users cannot change their E-Mail address (this restriction applies instance-wide to all users).

 All other user-management operations work exactly the same, regardless of how the account was created.